gchq/sleeper/docs/designs/postgresql-state-store.md

 ## Consequences

 With a relational database, large queries can be made to present a consistent view of the data.
-This would avoid the consistency issue we have with DynamoDB, but would come with some costs:
+This could avoid the consistency issue we have with DynamoDB, but would come with some costs:

 - Transaction management and locking